mikocst/mikocst/README.md

 👋 Hi, I'm Miko.<br/>
-I'm a freelance web designer and web developer who owns a web studio, No.132 Design, based in Chicago, Illinois.
-I transform pixels into custom interactive, immersive websites!
+I'm a freelance web designer and web developer who owns a web studio, No.132 Design, based in Chicago, Illinois. </br>
+My goal is to transform the web one pixel at a time and create custom, immersive experiences. </br>
+By the end of the year (2024), I hope to be making web applications using Next JS and include </br 3D web site experiences.

 👾 Stack:
   - Figma